 Checking the cere’s color is an easy way to tell whether the parakeet is male or female.
 The cere is the raised fleshy skin that is located above the nostril.

-A male parakeet may either be purplish-blue, blue, or pink, whereas a female parakeet, the color may be light blue, light tan, or white.
+A male parakeet may either be purplish-blue, blue, or pink, whereas a female parakeet, the color may be shades of brown, or white.

 The colors are very distinctive, so it’s a reliable visual.
 Female parakeets are generally likely to have lighter ceres, while males tend to have darker ceres.